 Applying to study

-Students of the History, Literature and Culture of the Americas degree spend their third year on a Year Abroad at a partner institution, providing students with first-hand experience of living and studying in a part of the Americas.
+Students of the History, Literature and Culture of the Americas degree may spend their third year on a Year Abroad at a partner institution, providing students with first-hand experience of living and studying in a part of the Americas.
 There is also a three-year version of the course without a Year Abroad.

 Most American Studies degrees focus on the USA, or the USA and Canada.
 However, the History, Literature and Culture of the Americas degree at Warwick looks at the Americas as a whole - the USA and Canada, Latin America, and the Caribbean - offering multi-disciplinary study of this important region of the world.